AL AHAD GROUP

 What is the biggest employer mistake in this market?

-Waiting until operations are already under pressure before starting structured recruitment and phased manpower planning.
+Waiting until operations are already under pressure before starting clear recruitment and phased manpower planning.

 Source basis